 - Have a positive effect in treating allergies, especially if bee pollen comes from the same area where you live.
 However, it must be taken at least six weeks before the season begins and then continued throughout the season.

 Of course, if you’ve made some of my other smoothies (see: world’s best smoothie, the green smoothie that tastes good, super foods detox smoothie and more in the drinks/beverages category) you know that for me, some fruits and a few nuts are not enough!
-I always throw in the mix some spices, not only for flavor, but also for the many healthy phytonutrients, essential oils and antioxidants hidden inside them!
+I always throw some spices in the mix, not only for flavor, but also for the many healthy phytonutrients, essential oils and antioxidants hidden inside them!
 And since we have bee pollen, why not add a little honey also?

 One more thing guys!